 It only had two channels of control (lift & yaw), had vague control at best, and had short flight times; but it was FUN to fly something that was so small indoors.

-IR control can't compete with too much ambient light, so they are primarily all indoor helicopters; but I will mention the few that are able to fly outdoors as well using true radio control over the less expensive and range limiting IR control.
+IR control can't compete with too much ambient light, so these types are primarily all indoor helicopters; but I will mention the ones that are able to fly outdoors as well using true radio control over the less expensive and range limiting IR control.

 If you are in the Air Hogs RC helicopters section of the toy isle wondering what to get, or perusing the internet looking for an Air Hogs heli; hopefully the following information will help you make a more informed decision based on my knowledge as an RC helicopter enthusiast.
 My "2-cents" in other words :-)